 North through the Karakum Desert.
 A night viewing of the Darvaza Gas Crater – “The Door to Hell”!
 Enter Uzbekistan.
 Desert terrain to the Ancient Silk Road Cities.
 The ancient walled city of Khiva & UNESCO listed Itchen Kala.
 Bhukara and then Samarkand, with the UNESCO listed Registan.
 Minarets, mosques and madrasahs abound.

 Week 6: Tajikistan

 The capital city, Dushanbe.
-Dirt roads of The Pamir Highway and Wakhan Valley, on the Afghanistan border.
-Khorog, the regional capital.
-3rd century Yamchun Fortress.
+The Pamir Highway and Wakhan Valley.
+2nd century Yamchun Fortress.
+Khorog, the regional capital, bordering Afghanistan.
 Experience home stays with the local villagers.